matrix-org/matrix-spec-proposals/proposals/2962-spaces-access-control.md

 MSC1772 defines Spaces: a new way to define groups of users and rooms in Matrix by describing them as a room.
 Originally MSC1772 attempted to define how you could apply permissions to Matrix rooms based on the membership of a space.
-However, this is effectively a separate concern to how you model spaces themselves, and so has been split out into a this separate MSC.
+However, this is effectively a separate concern from how you model spaces themselves, and so has been split out into a this separate MSC.

 ## Goals: